Xela3026/workflows-docs/docs/workflows.md

 <div className="dubheader">Lock Button</div>

 Toggles the security of the workflow.
-If it is 'unlocked', then the workflow can be activated without <BrandName/> API authentication.
-If it is 'locked', then a <BrandName/> API authentication is required to activate the workflow.
+If it is 'unlocked', then the workflow can be activated without <BrandName type="name"/> API authentication.
+If it is 'locked', then a <BrandName type="name"/> API authentication is required to activate the workflow.

 <br/>